 The Gold Course

 The magnificent Tiburon Golf Club Clubhouse and the adjacent Ritz-Carlton hotel provide spectacular views from the 9th and 18th holes.
 They even have a photo-op sign on the 18th tee.
-Spectacular homes and Mediterranean villa complexes can be seen.
-In December, Norman hosts the annual Shootout with twelve two-man PGA tour teams in a mixed format.
+I can see spectacular homes and Mediterranean villa complexes.
 The LPGA Tour Championship plays here in November.
-The course is expensive but we’ve paid more for a lot less.
-Each starting time includes a caddie (not including a $25+ tip per player).
+The course is expensive, but we’ve paid more for a lot less.
+Each starting time includes a fore-caddie (not including a $25+ tip per player).

 Norman deftly integrates unique features into a robust shot-makers layout.
 Tiburon Golf Club invests in top magnificent landscaping and maintains superb conditioning.
 The result is memorable, scenic, and challenging.
 The Black course is tighter but shorter.
 Play both.